pkp/pkp-docs/multimodal/en/components.md

 You can edit each component by selecting the blue arrow to the left of the component name.
 This will reveal an Edit link and a Delete link.

-**Please exercise caution when deleting components!** If a component is deleted, all files currently labeled with that component type will be hidden and will not be viewable until they are assigned a new component type.
+> **Please exercise caution when deleting components!** If a component is deleted, all files currently labeled with that component type will be hidden and will not be viewable until they are assigned a new component type.
 Unintended deletion of a common component can seriously affect your journal content, and in some cases is not feasible if the component has already been used in a prior submission.
+{:.warning}

 ![Editing options for a editing a component within OJS.](./assets/multimodal-edit-component.png)